nand-n/gopher/README.md

 Refers the ability of a program to execute multiple task simultaneously bu utilizing multiple cpus or cores.
 It helps execution speed up by allowing multiple part of the program to run in pallerlal on d/t processors.

 Go makes it easy to wto write concurent code using go rotines and channels.

+# nuladic :

+Of an operator or function in a program , having no argument.